liviucotfas/ase-web-and-cloud-applications-security/10 - Vulnerabilities - CSRF (Cross-Site Request Forgery).md

 ##  6. <a name='Attacks'></a>Attacks

+1. Try to perform the attack.
+You will notice that in modern browsers the attack is not working.
-1. Check the cookie policy in Google Chome.
-Change the same site policy to none by adding the following code to the `Main` method of the `Program` class.
+2. Check the cookie policy in Google Chome..
+Notice that the `AspNetCore.Identity.Application` cookie has the `SameSite` policy set to `Strict`.
+Let's change the `SameSite` policy to `SameSiteMode.None` by adding the following code to the `Main` method of the `Program` class.

+    > Potentially valid reasons for setting the `SameSite` policy to `SameSiteMode.None`: https://andrewlock.net/understanding-samesite-cookies/#:~:text=The%20one%20advantage%20of%20SameSite,and%20Lax%20won't%20work.

     ```C#
     builder.Services.ConfigureApplicationCookie(options =>